 The school will provide industry-focused education to equip graduates with the technical skills and personal attributes sought by industry.

-Find out more about the new school on Victoria University's website.
+Find out more about the new school on the ICT Graduate School in Wellington website.

 The South Island school